mrister/fake-s3/Readme.md

                             -e "CORS_EXPOSE_HEADERS=*" \
                             -d mrister/fake-s3

-### Inpiration
+### Inspiration
-I needed a version that was nt throwing errors due to CORS on latest aws-sdk-js for demoing purposes so I decide to build this docker image based on https://github.com/lphoward/fake-s3
+I needed a version that was nt throwing errors due to CORS on latest aws-sdk-js for demoing purposes so I decides to build this docker image based on https://github.com/lphoward/fake-s3